kaylumah/hosting/_site/_posts/2021-05-23-generate-csharp-client-for-openapi.md

   - swashbuckle
 commentid: '143'
 ---

+> **note**: on 2023-04-14 I published a revised version of this article which you can find here ["Generate C# client for OpenAPI - Revisited"](https://kaylumah.nl/2023/04/14/csharp-client-for-openapi-revistted.html) it compares an alternative to the way described in this article.
+Including an update to `net7.0`, but if you are looking specifically for configuring NSwag you can use this article for the general idea :)

 I've recently worked on a project where I was the consumer of a third party API.
 Luckily for me, we decided on an Open API specification which made integrating services a breeze.
 If you have been following my content, you know I often use C# in my projects.
 So I needed a type-safe client for use in my C# code base.

 To accomplish my goals, I used the [NSwag library](https://github.com/RicoSuter/NSwag/wiki/NSwag.MSBuild) created by Rico Suter.
 This project provides me with an MSBuild task for generating clients.
 In my case, I used a JSON file version to generate my client.
 NSwag is not limited to just one way of working.